Today (March 19, 2014): Review of Jade Mountain (St Lucia).

 - My verdict

-- Comparison with other luxury hotels on the island
+- Comparison of Jade Mountain with other St Lucia hotels

 - Comparison of St Lucia with other Caribbean Islands